ebelter/mgi/README.md

 ```

 #### Start the Cromwell Server
 The server start command finishes once server has been assigned an LSF ID, and started running.
-The cromwell server will still take a minute or to to download the docker image and start the server.
-There will be a line in the *server/log* like "Cromwell 81 service started on 0.0.0.0:8888" indicating the server is ready.
 ```
 cw server start